 While we love Bozeman, it is turning into a bigger city.
 Belgrade, on the other hand, is still a small Montana town.
 You can walk down the street or into a store and see a familiar face.
 It is definitely growing and will continue to as Bozeman home prices rise, but the neighborhoods of Belgrade are being developed with the idea of space for the dog to run and kids to play.
 Bozeman pushes the concept of infill, with alleys in the back and homes close together to handle the growth.
-In Belgrade, you'll find more of the neighborhood feel in the subdivisions that people are looking for in a small town.
+In Belgrade, you'll find more of the neighborhood feel in the subdivisions.

-This summer will be Belgrade's 4th annual Farmer's Market where you can buy homemade and homegrown goods and food from local vendors.
+This summer will be Belgrade's 6th annual Farmer's Market where you can buy homemade and homegrown goods and food from local vendors.
 They take place on Thursday nights starting in July at Lewis and Clark Park.
 This market is all run by volunteers from the Belgrade Community Coalition.
-Along with the market on Thursday nights, the Belgrade Community Library hosts their summer reading programs and the Coalition hosts “Belgrade Summer Nights” which include lawn game tournaments.
+Along with the market on Thursday nights, the Belgrade Community Library hosts its summer reading programs, and the Coalition hosts “Belgrade Summer Nights” which include lawn game tournaments.
 What better way to enjoy a beautiful summer evening!

 Since 1973 people have been enjoying the Belgrade Fall Festival in early September.
-There is live music on Friday night and then things kick off Saturday morning with a parade down Main Street.
-The festival continues at Lewis and Clark park with kids activities, local arts, crafts and food vendors and a free community BBQ.
+There is live music on Friday night and things kick off Saturday morning with a parade down Main Street.
+The festival continues at Lewis and Clark Park with kids' activities, local arts, crafts, and food vendors plus a free community BBQ.

 Go to any Belgrade school sporting events and you’ll find the stands full of locals cheering on the kids!
 The support for the schools from the community is huge.
 There are 6 schools, over 3,300 students, 489 staff and over 25 student organizations, clubs and sports.
 There is something for every student whether they want to play football or join the robotics club.

 It wasn’t long ago that if you lived in Belgrade and wanted to go out for a meal, you most likely went to Bozeman.
 In the last few years, that has all changed with more local restaurants options opening throughout Belgrade.
-For breakfast, Rise and Shine Café is a favorite with farm fresh eggs, homemade jam and made-from-scratch sausage gravy.
+For breakfast, Rise and Shine Café is a favorite with farm-fresh eggs, homemade jam, and made-from-scratch sausage gravy.
 If you’re looking for a quick bite and coffee to start your day, Café M is the spot to go.
-There are plenty of lunch spots-The Chalet Market for a sandwich, Taco Bus and Pho Bone Broth to name a few.
-The newest restaurant on the Belgrade dining scene is The Local right on Main Street.
+There are plenty of lunch spots-The Chalet Market for a sandwich, Taco Bus, and Pho Bone Broth to name a few.
+For dinner head to The Local, right on Main Street.
 They have a wide variety of options and a fun atmosphere.
 The Mint and Gallatin River Lodge are always crowd pleasers and great places to take out of town guests.